-UWM will engage with staff at these 12 schools to design and expand professional development and improve culturally relevant practices schoolwide.
-The schools will also serve as clinical placement sites for student teachers from UWM and from the UW System’s Institute for Urban Education who want to build their culturally relevant practices skills.
+UWM will engage with staff at those 12 schools to design and expand professional development and improve culturally relevant practices schoolwide.
+The schools will also serve as clinical placement sites for student teachers from UWM and from the UW System’s Institute for Urban Education who want to build their skills at using culturally relevant practices.

 The goal of the three-year project, according to Kristen Taylor, director of UWM’s Office of Clinical Experiences and one of the two principal investigators on the project, is to strengthen schools.
 (Donna Pasternak, professor of English education at UWM, is the other principal investigator.)
 Schools can do this as they build cultures, equity practices and classroom teaching focused on the cultural assets children bring to school, Taylor said.
 Those are the assets that support making meaning and create connections to learning.

 “We want to prepare teachers so they are not looking at students in terms of deficits, but in terms of their cultural assets and focus on ways to make them strong, wonderful learners,” Taylor said.